 One of the most common things people ask me when they find out what I write about for a living is, “Have you tried Tinder?”
-It always shocks them when I explain that I haven’t – not really.
+They’re usually shocked to learn that I haven’t tried the app that’s become ubiquitous in modern online dating.
 I refuse to count that time when, after a few too many Pisco Sours, my friend let me play around with her Tinder account & I got a little too trigger happy with swiping right.
 This resulted in a very interesting conversation with a guy named G-Dawg69 from Seattle (one the “matches” I chose for my friend.)
 File that under: “sorry” and “let’s pretend that night never happened.”

 People have been asking me to write about Tinder for awhile now.
 However, since I have very little first hand knowledge, I decided to bring in an expert.
 My British dating blogger friend, Tinderella is here today to share her Tinder knowledge, while Joe the Intern and his friends provide the visuals.
 Take it away!